ramdasinzenjer/AlexaAndroidnew/Readme.md

 //Send a request to the Alexa server and process results on the AsyncCallback mAlexaManager.sendTextRequest(REQUEST_TYPE.TYPE_VOICE_RESPONSE, String ..., AsyncCallback ...);

-//Start creating a request using audio, for Android-M make sure we have permission to access microphone first mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, AsyncCallback...);
+//Start creating a request using audio, for Android-M make
+//sure we have permission to access microphone first mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, AsyncCallback...);

-//Start creating a request using audio but prepend an asset (raw audio recorded at the correct bitrate) to the front of the request: "Open MySkillKit and..." mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, int..., AsyncCallback...);
+//Start creating a request using audio but prepend an asset
+//(raw audio recorded at the correct bitrate) to the front of the request: "Open MySkillKit and..." mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, int..., AsyncCallback...);

-//Start creating a request using audio but prepend a byte array (raw audio recorded at the correct bitrate) to the front of the request: "Open MySkillKit and..." mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, byte[]..., AsyncCallback...);
+//Start creating a request using audio but prepend a byte array
+//(raw audio recorded at the correct bitrate) to the front of the request: "Open MySkillKit and..." mAlexaManager.startRecording(REQUEST_TYPE.TYPE_VOICE_RESPONSE, byte[]..., AsyncCallback...);

-//Stop recording the request and send it to the Alexa server, process results on the AsyncCallback mAlexaManager.stopRecording(AsynCallback...);
+//Stop recording the request and send it to the Alexa server,
+//process results on the AsyncCallback mAlexaManager.stopRecording(AsynCallback...);

 //Play an AvsPlayItem returned by our requests